AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Methodology

-A major limitation of conventional learning-based VFI approaches lies in their reliance on pixel-level loss functions such as $\ell_1$, $\ell_2$, or perceptual losses based on deep features (\emph{e.g.}, VGG~\cite{liu2015vgg}).
-While these objectives are effective for minimizing reconstruction errors, they often produce perceptually unsatisfying results, characterized by over-smoothed textures and diminished realism~\cite{men2020VQA, danier2022VQA}.
-To mitigate this gap, several methods adopt Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative}, which demonstrate remarkable performance in synthesizing visually plausible content~\cite{gulrajani2017improved, berthelot2017began}.
-These GAN-based VFI methods~\cite{van2017FIGAN, koren2017frame, wen2018generating, yuan2019zoom, lee2020adacof, xiao2020multi, tran2020efficient, xue2020frame, tran2022video, danier2022stmfnet} employ a generator $G$ to synthesize the intermediate frame $\hat{I}_t$, and a discriminator $D$ to differentiate between the GT $I_t$ and $\hat{I}_t$.
-The generator is optimized using both a reconstruction loss and an adversarial loss, enabling it to produce frames that are structurally coherent with the inputs while exhibiting high perceptual fidelity.
-Such formulations are particularly effective in hallucinating plausible content in disoccluded regions~\cite{larsen2016autoencoding} and enhancing visual details in blurry or textureless areas~\cite{yuan2019zoom}.
+Conventional learning-based VFI approaches predominantly rely on pixel-wise losses such as $\ell_1$, $\ell_2$, or deep feature-based perceptual losses (e.g., VGG~\cite{liu2015vgg}).
+Although these objectives effectively reduce reconstruction errors, they often lead to over-smoothed textures and lack of fine details, thereby compromising perceptual realism~\cite{men2020VQA, danier2022VQA}.
+To overcome this limitation, several methods adopt Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative}, which demonstrate remarkable performance in synthesizing visually plausible content~\cite{gulrajani2017improved, berthelot2017began}.
+GAN-based VFI methods~\cite{van2017FIGAN, wen2018generating, yuan2019zoom, lee2020adacof, danier2022stmfnet} employ a generator $G$ to synthesize the intermediate frame $\hat{I}_t$, while a discriminator $D$ distinguishes between the GT $I_t$ and $\hat{I}_t$.
+The generator is trained with both reconstruction and adversarial losses, enabling it to preserve structural consistency with the input frames while enhancing visual fidelity.
+Such formulations are particularly effective in hallucinating plausible textures in disoccluded or low-texture regions~\cite{larsen2016autoencoding, yuan2019zoom}.

-Despite their potential, GAN-based models introduce new challenges.
-They are notoriously difficult to train, often suffering from instability, mode collapse~\cite{arjovsky2017wasserstein}, and poor generalization when exposed to motion patterns or scene layouts not well represented in the training data.
-In such cases, the generator may fail to generalize, leading to artifacts or unrealistic interpolations.
-As a result, domain adaptation or fine-tuning is often required when applying GAN-based methods to novel environments~\cite{chen2020generative}, limiting their scalability in practical deployment.
+Despite their potential, this approach introduces new challenges, including training instability, mode collapse~\cite{arjovsky2017wasserstein}, and limited generalization to unseen motion dynamics or scene layouts.
+These issues can lead to artifacts or unrealistic interpolations, especially when the training data lacks sufficient diversity.
+Consequently, domain adaptation or fine-tuning is often required when deploying these models in novel settings~\cite{chen2020generative}, raising concerns about scalability and robustness.

-\subsubsection{Transformer-based}
+\subsubsection{\textbf{Transformer-based}}